15% OFF YOUR FIRST ORDER

 If you have ascertained that no threat or infection is involved, and your pet is simply a stinky one by nature, there are ways to combat this.
 You can clean the house more often, you can bathe your dog more often, and you can also use a pet spray.

 There are two types of pet sprays.
 One has to do with tick and flea control, while the other is more on the ‘aromatherapy’ side of things.
 The pet spray I will be discussing is the latter.
 It is an effective way to deodorize dogs and cats and is a staple of proper grooming.
 It is designed to be as gentle as can be, seeing how your pet’s sensitive skin and fur are different from human skin and hair.
+Because of the crucial differences between dogs and humans, any product which contains essential oils should be green-lit by your vetrinarian before use.
+Using essential oils on pets can have toxic and potentially-harmful effects if misused or mishandled.

 Many times, odors and dirt are trapped, and it is necessary to break them down and remove them.
 It could a physical piece of grime that needs treatment, or a lingering odor.
 Either way, a well-made pet spray will be able to tackle these and make combing your pet’s coat that much easier.